bafi/elevio-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.2.0 =
+* Added support for multi-lingual content when WPML is used.
+* Thank you goes to Moustafa Gouda for this update 🙌

 = 4.1.0 =
 * Better support for using applying additional filters to elevio_posts_tax_query for categories
 * Asset updates